apache/jackrabbit/README.txt

 =============================================================

-Apache Jackrabbit is a fully conforming implementation of the Content Repository for Java Technology API (JCR).
+Apache Jackrabbit is a fully conforming implementation of the Content Repository for Java Technology API (JCR, specified in JSR 170 and 283).

 A content repository is a hierarchical content store with support for structured and unstructured content, full text search, versioning, transactions, observation, and more.
-Typical applications that use content repositories include content management, document management, and records management systems.

-Jackrabbit is currently based on a pre-release version of the JCR 2.0 API defined by the Java Specification Request 283 (JSR 283, http://jcp.org/en/jsr/detail?id=283).
-Version 1.0 of the JCR API was specified by JSR 170.

 Apache Jackrabbit is a project of the Apache Software Foundation.